 - Let this cool.

-- When cool, add this to a blender jar along with 1 tbsp water and turmeric powder.
+- When cool, add this to a blender jar along with 1 tablespoon water and turmeric powder.

 - Grind to a smooth paste.
 Set aside.